 Cardinia is a place name inspired by the name of a place on the outskirts of Melbourne.
 It believed to be derived from the word Kar-din-yarr and means ‘look to the sunrise.’

-This tongue twisting, yet the pleasing name is taken from the Pintupi language of the aboriginals.
+This tongue twisting, yet the pleasing name is taken from the Pintupi language.
 Two of the renowned bearers of this name are Anmanari Napanangka and Anmanari Brown, the Aboriginal painters.

 Angoona is a rarely used Warlpiri name with an unknown meaning.
 Its renowned bearer is Angoona Nangala, the mother of the famous Aboriginal painter Ngoia Pollard Napaltjarri.